Tropical Storm Harriet

-Tropical Storm Harriet was a rather weak but extremely deadly tropical cyclone that hit Thailand and East Pakistan in October 1962.
+Tropical Storm Harriet, also referred to as Severe Cyclonic Storm Harriet in India, was a rather weak but extremely deadly tropical cyclone that hit Thailand and East Pakistan in October 1962.
 It formed in the South China Sea before making landfall in Southern Thailand and crossing the Malay Peninsula into the Bay of Bengal.
 It caused extensive damage in Thailand, especially in the area of Laem Talumphuk, where it wiped out entire villages, caused over 900 fatalities and left over 10,000 people homeless, making it the deadliest storm in the history of Thailand.

 Meteorological history

 The system that would become Tropical Storm Harriet formed off the western coast of the Philippines on the morning on the afternoon of October 19.
 The system proceeded northwest, then darted southwest off the coast, crossing through the South China Sea.
 The storm spent several days through the open ocean, unable to strengthen into a tropical depression.
 On October 23, the storm turned northward towards South Vietnam, but soon returned westward, slowly strengthening as it crossed the South China Sea.
 On the afternoon of October 25, the system finally strengthened into a tropical storm, receiving the name of Harriet.
 Winds peaked at 60 mph for Harriet, which soon made landfall in Nakhon Si Thammarat Province in Thailand on October 25.
 After crossing the country, Harriet weakened into a low on October 26 in the open waters of the Indian Ocean.
 The system continued westward, then curved to the northeast.
 It attained peak 1 minute winds of 120 km/h on October 30 while approaching the northeastern Bay of Bengal.
 Soon after, the cyclone made landfall near Chittagong, East Pakistan (present-day Bangladesh) before dissipating over Burma (present-day Myanmar) on October 31.